Elective home education

 If you are thinking about EHE because of a disagreement with your child's school, we recommend you work with the school to try to solve the problem before making a final decision.

 If you are wanting to educate your child at home while you wait for a place at a particular school, remember that your child may be on a wait list for a long time.
-You must make sure that you can meet your legal duties.
+During this time, you must make sure that you can meet your legal duties in educating your child at home.

 What to do